Pleasure and sexual health

 If you do not have a Health Insurance Card, go to your nearest CLSC.
 Many CLSCs will see you even if you don’t have a card.
 They will also let you know what you need to do to apply for a card.

 No method of contraception is 100% effective, but many come close.
 To minimize your chances of getting pregnant, you can try a combination of methods; the pill and condoms, for example.
-Remember that, aside from female and male condoms, birth control does not protect you from sexually transmitted and blood-borne infections (STBBIs), including the human immunodeficiency virus (HIV).
+Remember that, aside from external condoms (often called male condoms) and internal condoms (often called female condoms), birth control does not protect you from sexually transmitted and blood-borne infections (STBBIs), including the human immunodeficiency virus (HIV).

 Choosing a method of contraception that works for you